Honus & Me: Reviews

-Publishers Weekly praised it as a "joyfully entertaining yarn", noting Gutman's "direct, no-frills writing style" and said: "For sports fans who like a snappy plot along with the play-by-play, this novel hits at least a triple."
+Publishers Weekly praised it as a "joyfully entertaining yarn", stating Gutman had a "direct, no-frills writing style" and said: "For sports fans who like a snappy plot along with the play-by-play, this novel hits at least a triple."

 The Winning Season

 A film of the book was made by TNT, first broadcast April 4, 2004.
 It starred Matthew Modine as Honus Wagner, Kristen Davis as his love interest, and Mark Rendall as the young hero Joe Stoshack.